Continvvm/continuum/docs/_tutorials/metrics/metrics.rst

         for epoch_id in range(logs_latent[task_id]):
             # the list of all latent vector you saved as task_id and epoch_id by chronological order.
             list_of_latent_vector_logged = logs_latent[task_id][epoch_id]

+We hope it might be useful for you :)